 Halloween isn’t complete without scary decorations.
 The scarier, the better.
 Of course, if you were to purchase truly awesome decorations for your entire home, you’re bound to spend at least $150.
 Probably a lot more.
 Inflatable ghosts, skeletons, and giant pumpkins don’t come cheap.
 A more budget-friendly option is to go DIY.
 Below are some awesome ideas that can turn a regular home into a horror house.

-Halloween Spiders: all you need are some black spray paint, black pipe cleaners, and styrofoam balls to create black hairy-legged spiders to hang from the roof or decorate your porch.
+All you need are some black spray paint, black pipe cleaners, and styrofoam balls to create black hairy-legged spiders to hang from the roof or decorate your porch.

-Bat Silhouettes: you can download a bat template online and trace the outline on black cardstock.
+You can download a bat template online and trace the outline on black cardstock.
 Do as many as you like and stick it on your door or front windows using tape.

-Pumpkin Decor: first of all, don’t buy your pumpkin at pumpkin farms because they tend to cost more.
+First of all, don’t buy your pumpkin at pumpkin farms because they tend to cost more.
 Just go to your regular grocery store.
 Like the squash they’re destined to festoon, pumpkin decor comes in many shapes and sizes.
 You can carve it into a scary Jack O’ Lantern.
 You can paint it black and place glowing eyes (no carving necessary).
 You can put some googly eyes and wrap the pumpkin in cheesecloth strips or gauze to make it look like a mummy.
 The possibilities are endless.

-Scary Twig Wreath: gather the twigs in your yard and put them to good use!
+Gather the twigs in your yard and put them to good use!
 Cut out a cardboard ring to act as the base of your wreath and start gluing the sticks to it.
-Make sure there are varying sizes and thickness to create a bit of contrast.
+Make sure there are varying sizes and thicknesses to create a bit of contrast.
 Then, add a ribbon around one part of the ring to create the loop for hanging.
 As a finishing touch, stretch out fake spider webbing over the sticks.
 Make sure it is thin enough to see the sticks through the webbing but not too thin that you can also see the cardboard circle beneath.
 You can even add some creepy crawlers like spiders and worms to give it an extra scare factor.

 Your decorations aren’t the only things you can DIY for Halloween.
 Instead of buying costumes that you and your kids may only wear once, try making your own.
 Check your closets for clothes you no longer use.
 Look around your home for other items that could be part of your costumes like cardboard pieces and makeup.
 For example, zombies don’t need elaborate clothes, just tattered ones, and there are many tutorials on YouTube on how to make yourself up as one using makeup or face paint.